MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

       "href": "https://example.com/1b08e244-4aea-4988-99d6-1bd22c6a5b2c"
     }
   ],
-  "auto_reserve": true
+  "auto_reserve": true,
+  "expiration_timeout_minutes": "1440"
 }
 ```

-__One-off Payment__ will expire in 1 day if it is not accepted or rejected by the user during that time or automatic reservation failed and user didn't take any action afterwards.
+__One-off Payment__ will expire in 1 day (by default) if it is not accepted or rejected by the user during that time or automatic reservation failed and user didn't take any action afterwards.
 The merchant will receive a callback when the One-Off Payment is expired.
+Custom expiration time ranging from 1 minute to 2 weeks can be specified by providing `expiration_timeout_minutes` field.

 ##### <a name="oneoffpayments_request-parameters"></a>Request parameters